hxko/hxko/README.md

 - 👋 Hi, I’m @heiko
-- 👀 I’m interested in Frontend-development, SEO, Vanilla Javascript, React, Blockchain & smart contracts
+- 👀 I’m interested in Frontend-development
-- 🌱 I’m currently learning React, Javascript and Phyton
+- 🌱 I’m currently learning React, Javascript and a bit Phyton
 - 💞️ I’m looking to collaborate on making the world a tiny bit better.
 - 📫 How to reach me ... send me a pull request:)